Compare Car Insurance Quotes in Real-Time and Save.

 How long does a maxed-out card affect my credit score?

-The negative impact lasts as long as the high balance is reported.
-Your score should begin to recover with the next reporting cycle after you pay it down.
+The negative impact remains as long as the high balance is reported.
+Your score should improve with the next credit bureau update after you pay it down.

 Is it ever okay to max out a credit card?